psycopg/psycopg/docs/basic/params.rst

 untrusted source (such as data coming from a form on a web site) an attacker could easily craft a malformed string, either gaining access to unauthorized data or performing destructive operations on the database.
-This form of attack is called `SQL injection`_ and is known to be one of the most widespread forms of attack to database systems.
+This form of attack is called an `SQL injection`_ and is known to be one of the most widespread forms of attack on database systems.
 Before continuing, please print `this page`__ as a memo and hang it onto your desk.

 .. _SQL injection: https://en.wikipedia.org/wiki/SQL_injection